aosabook/500lines/pedometer/chapter.md

 * We do some error handling in count_edges by ensuring that steps aren't impossibly close together.
 We can go a step further (pun intended?) by counting the number of false steps, and if we have too many, avoiding counting steps at all until some reasonable number of samples.
 That'll prevent any steps from being counted when the phone is shaken vigorously for a period of time.
 * TODO: There should be more here.

-TODO: Add some examples here of plots showing a single trial with comibned and separated input data at each stage, and compare the final, parsed results.
+TODO: Add some examples here of plots showing a single upload with comibned and separated input data at each stage, and compare the final, parsed results.

 ## Adding Some Friendly